-CNN’s Anthony Bourdain dead at 61
+Chef Anthony Bourdain found dead inside hotel room in France

-NEW YORK – Anthony Bourdain, a gifted storyteller and writer who took CNN viewers around the world, has died.
+NEW YORK - Anthony Bourdain, the gifted chef, storyteller and writer who took TV viewers around the world to explore culture, cuisine and the human condition for nearly two decades, has died.
 He was 61.

 CNN confirmed Bourdain's death on Friday and said the cause of death was suicide.

-“It is with extraordinary sadness we can confirm the death of our friend and colleague, Anthony Bourdain,” the network said in a statement Friday morning.
-“His love of great adventure, new friends, fine food and drink and the remarkable stories of the world made him a unique storyteller.
-His talents never ceased to amaze us and we will miss him very much.
-Our thoughts and prayers are with his daughter and family at this incredibly difficult time.”

-Bourdain was in France working on an upcoming episode of his award-winning CNN series.
+Bourdain was in France working on an upcoming episode of his award-winning CNN series, "Parts Unknown."
 His close friend Eric Ripert, the French chef, found Bourdain unresponsive in his hotel room Friday morning.

+"It is with extraordinary sadness we can confirm the death of our friend and colleague, Anthony Bourdain," the network said in a statement Friday morning.
+"His love of great adventure, new friends, fine food and drink and the remarkable stories of the world made him a unique storyteller.

+"His talents never ceased to amaze us and we will miss him very much.
+Our thoughts and prayers are with his daughter and family at this incredibly difficult time."

-Bourdain was a master of his crafts — first in the kitchen and then in the media.
-Through his TV shows and books, he explored the human condition and helped audiences think differently about food, travel and themselves.
+Bourdain was a master of his crafts -- first in the kitchen and then in the media.
+Through his TV shows and books, he helped audiences think differently about food, travel and themselves.
 He advocated for marginalized populations and campaigned for safer working conditions for restaurant staffs.

 Along the way, he received practically every award the industry has to offer.